albertovalerio/brain-tumor-segmentation-with-explainability/README.md

 │
 ├── predictions                   <- Saved random examples during the testing phase, for each model.
 |
-├── prompts                       <- Saved output prompts for each LLM.
+├── prompts                       <- Saved output prompts for each LLM and for each language.
+│   ├── en
+│   └── it
 │
 ├── reports                       <- Saved training and testing splitting and metrics.
 |